 - In phase 2 onward, the raid must time the dunking with the death of the Gibbering Horror (guy who spawns from the circles).

-- Coordinate so that no single person gets more than 1 stack of Bursting Boil.
+- When the red spire-things spawn, two people without the Bursting Boil. debuff should stand the closest.
+Coordinate so that no single person gets more than 1 stack of Bursting Boil.